 The Masters of Applied Finance, or MAppFin, for short, is a post-graduate level course for finance professionals.
 I did mine through Kaplan Professional, the global online financial education specialist.
 Like the CFA®, many post-graduate finance courses are delivered online.
 There are pros and cons to that, of course.
 Convenience is the number-one factor for most time-strapped professionals.
 The quality of learning can be the biggest ‘con’, especially if you don’t have the motivation to get as much as possible from the online instructors.

 However, many online courses have come a long way over the past few years.
-Online learning environments have gone from the equivalent of a part-time teacher using crayons to write course notes to senior lecturers and industry professionals using great software tools available in the cloud.
-Unfortunately, I think that no learning environment can as rich as that delivered face-to-face (this, coming from the guy who creates free online finance courses).
+Online learning environments have gone from the equivalent of a part-time teacher using crayons to write course notes to senior lecturers and industry professionals using great software tools available in the cloud (this, coming from the guy who creates free online finance courses).